wormhole-foundation/docs.wormhole.com/docs/reference/components/relayer.md

 {% hint style="info" %}
 To make the development of specialized relayers easier, a plugin relayer is available in the [main Wormhole repository](https://github.com/wormhole-foundation/wormhole/tree/main/relayer).
 This sets up the basic infrastructure for relaying, allowing developers to focus on implementing the specific logic for their application.
 {% endhint %}

-The main method of setting up a specialized relayer is by listening to the Guardian Network via a [Spy](./spy.md).

 ### Considerations